There are more applicants than ever, making acceptance more difficult than ever.

 Do not worry about choosing the prompt first!
 The prompts are broad enough that your topic will fit in with any of them.

-Take a week - at least 5 hours! - to brainstorm themes that are woven in your life story.
+Take a week - at least a few hours! - to brainstorm themes that are woven in your life story.

 Don’t cheat yourself and spend only 30 minutes on this process.
 Let the story of your life and who you are sink in.
 Spend a week (or two or three) reflecting and embracing all of the bits and pieces that made you who you are today.
 How do they shape who you want to be in the future?
 Write them down, outline them, draw them, discuss them.